-You might have heard this but the best home gym equipment is on short supply still.
-The best treadmills and the best exercise bikes are in high demand and getting both might be a bit of a stretch for a family budget, so a decision must be made: treadmill vs exercise bike?
+You might have heard this, but the best home gym equipment is in short supply still.
+The best treadmills and the best exercise bikes are in high demand, and getting both might be a bit of a stretch for a family budget, so a decision must be made: treadmill vs exercise bike?
 Which one should you get if you want to get fit and lose weight at home?

-Truth to be told, either of these cardio machines are an excellent choice when it comes to improving your general wellbeing, making the decision which one to choose even harder.
+Truth to be told, either of these cardio machines is an excellent choice for improving your general wellbeing, making the decision of which one to choose even harder.
 For people who don’t mind which sport will get them fit, we recommend just getting a branded cardio machine on offer from somewhere cycling and running has very similar long-term health effects.

-The rest should read on to find out which of these cardio machines are best suited for their needs.
+The rest should read on to find out which cardio machines are best suited for their needs.

 Despite the health benefits of cycling and running being similar, the way they are achieved is different.

-Running is more of a full body movement.
-To move forward, the whole body needs to work in unison, not just the legs, although this doesn’t mean the arms and the pecs are under a lot of pressure, though, but they move more freely compared to cycling.
-Running can be considered better for the upper body joints as they don’t have to maintain a fixed position like during cycling, on the other hand, it can put more pressure on the knees and ankles.
+On the other hand, running is more of a full-body workout.
+To move forward, the whole body needs to work in unison, not just the legs, although this doesn’t mean the arms and the pecs are under a lot of pressure, though they move more freely compared to cycling.
+Running can be considered better for the upper body joints as they don’t have to maintain a fixed position like during cycling.
+Running can be taxing on the joints, especially the knee.

-Exercise bikes generally have a smaller footprint than treadmills.
-This makes them ideal for smaller living spaces, like flats shared living spaces (e.g. living room).
-Bikes are also more neighbour-friendly: thumping on a treadmill will not sit well with any of the neighbours, especially the ones downstairs.
-Exercise bikes can be moved around the house more easily than treadmills, especially the ones that have transport wheels.
+Exercise bikes generally have a smaller footprint than treadmills, making them ideal for smaller living spaces and shared living areas (e.g. living room).
+Indoor cycles are also more neighbour-friendly: thumping on a treadmill will not sit well with any neighbours, especially the ones downstairs.
+Exercise bikes can be moved around the house more efficiently than treadmills, especially those with transport wheels.

-Treadmills come in a lot of different sizes but even the smaller ones are larger than most exercise bikes.
-Also, people usually like to get their money’s worth and would buy a slightly larger treadmill because ‘it’s only a little bit more expensive’.
-That said, some treadmills, especially the more expensive ones, are foldable, meaning the deck can be raised when not in use.
-This frees up some floor space but it only really works if the treadmill is facing a wall, otherwise you’ll end up with an erect treadmill in the middle of the room.
-Smart treadmills, such as the new Bowflex Treadmill 22 or the NordicTrack Incline Trainers, come with HD screens so even if they need to face the walls, runners can still be entertained.
+This frees up some floor space, but it only works if the treadmill faces a wall.
+Otherwise, you’ll end up with an erect treadmill in the middle of the room.
+Smart treadmills, such as the new Bowflex Treadmill 22 or the NordicTrack Incline Trainers, come with HD screens, so even if they need to face the walls, runners can still be entertained.

-Talking about screens: in 2021, the best treadmills and exercise bikes all come equipped with large screens and thousands of live and on-demand workout libraries to entertain home athletes.
+Talking about screens: nowadays, the best treadmills and exercise bikes come equipped with large screens and thousands of live and on-demand workout libraries to entertain home athletes.
 Probably the most well-known brands are the likes of Peloton and iFit (by NordicTrack), although many other brands are trying to get in on the home smart workout space, including Bowflex with its new JNRY App.

 Most of these apps are seamlessly connected to their respective brand's machines and provide real-time feedback and performance stats on the screens.
 Even if you can't afford a Peloton bike, Peloton workouts can still be viewed in the app and followed using a different exercise bike.
 The same applies to the other apps too.

 Treadmill prices range from around £160 / $200 for the really basic, self-propelled models, but these tend to offer a very unrealistic running experience and might fall apart after a couple of uses.
-The sweet spot between performance and price starts at around £600 / $700.
-Top-tier treadmills, such as the Technogym Artis Run, can cost as much as £20k.
+The sweet spot between performance and price starts at around £600 / $700, and top-tier treadmills, such as the Technogym Artis Run, can cost as much as £20k.